bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/noerror/novalue/confusion.md

 const char* temperature = doc["list"][0]["main"]["temp"];
 ```

-They are many variations on this problem and I cannot list them all.
+There are many variations on this problem, and I cannot list them all.

 The simplest solution is to use the [ArduinoJson Assistant](/v7/assistant/) because the last step shows how to extract the values.